-- We carry out radiosurgery and SBRT clinical trials, and pioneer the use of high technology treatments for various new indications, under strict quality assurance program.
-The goal of clinical trials include tumor control, increasing survival from the cancer and improving the quality of life after such clinical trial treatments.
+- We carry out radiosurgery and SBRT clinical trials and pioneer the use of high technology treatments for various new indications, under a strict quality assurance program.
+The goal of clinical trials includes tumor control, increasing survival from cancer and improving the quality of life after such clinical trial treatments.

 - As a member institution of NRG oncology, we participate actively in the ongoing NRG clinical trials.
 Of note is that we are the national principal investigator of the randomized trial of spine radiosurgery.

 The focus of research is neuro inflammation after radiotherapy of brain tumors.
 We have demonstrated microglial infiltration at the irradiated tumor site and adjacent normal brain tissue.
 Further based on the published experience of fractionated radiosurgery of glioblastoma and new laboratory finding of immunological reactions we explore in-situ vaccination effect which will act against the brain tumors.
 The mechanistic studies are being performed in cell culture and animal experiments.
 We develop new immunotherapy and radiosurgery to treat the glioblastoma as an upfront treatment.
 These studies are being performed in collaboration with scientists of pharmacology.
 Our clinician-scientists also have a joint appointment with the Department of Pharmacological Sciences.

 Normal Tissue Biology: